calthaus/ncov-cfr/README.md

 **Figure 2.
 Probability distribution of time from onset of COVID-19 symptoms to death.** The distribution is based on publicly available data collected by Linton et al. (4).
 Dashed and dotted lines corresond to the mean (15.1 days) and median (14.1 days).

 We estimate the CFR of COVID-19 at 1.6% (95% confidence interval: 0.4%-4.1%).
-Due to the small number of deaths, the uncertainty around this estimate remains wide.
+This estimate is in good agreement with results from a similar analysis of the WHO Collaborating Centre for Infectious Disease Modelling (5).
+Due to the small number of deaths, the uncertainty around our estimate remains wide.
 Increasing numbers of cases and deaths outside China will increase the precision of the estimate (Figure 3).
 Furthermore, the estimate could represent an upper bound because information on date of onset of symptoms is not available for all reported cases and asymptomatic cases are not included.

 ![](figures/ncov_cfr.png)